|Length||9.9 miles. Flat. Hard surface. About 4.5 hours plus pub and cream tea stops.|

 - After 3 km/2 miles, just past the Cross Guns pub, you come to an aqueduct (a bridge carrying the canal over the river).
-Just before the aqueduct, cross under the canal to the other side, and foloow the towpath over the aqueduct.
+Just before the aqueduct, cross under the canal to the other side, and follow the towpath over the aqueduct.
 You can see Avoncliff Station and a weir.

 - Continue on along the towpath.

 Avoncliffe Aqueduct to the Dundas Aqueduct / Canal Junction

 - After 2km/1.5 miles, Feshford Station is visible on the other side of the Valley

 - After 2 km/1.5 miles, you reach the the Dundas Aqueduct where the canal crosses back over the river at Dundas Aqueduct, and you come to a canal "T junction".

 - To continue the main walk, cross a lock over the canal spur, and turn right.
 Follow the path, crossing a bridge to the opposite bank, and continue on towards Bath.

 Dundas Aquedut / Canal Junction to Bath

 - Follow the canal for 3.5km/2 miles, until you reach Bathampton, which has The George Inn, a canalside pub.

 - After a further 2 km/1.5 miles, the canal and towpath goes under a fine house and into a cutting.
 This is close to Bath town centre.

 - To go to Bath's historic centre: Turn right at this point for a shortcut into the town centre.

-- After 1 km/0.7 miles, the canal come into the open again.
+- After 1 km/0.7 miles, the canal comes out into the open again.
 The river is visible below to the right, and the train station becomes visible on the other side of the river.

 - Keep following the canal towpath, crossing over a few roads, and passing some locks.

-- Leave the canal just before it finaly joins the river.
+- Leave the canal just before it finally joins the river.
 Walk up to the road, and take the footbridge over the river towards the station.

 - Walk through a tunnel (beneath the platforms), and Bath station entrance is on your left hand side.